-We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction

-M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
 A preliminary environmental analysis checklist supporting this determination is available in the docket where indicated under ADDRESSES.
-This proposed rule involves establishing a temporary safety zone, as described in paragraph 34(g) of the Instruction, on the waters of Biscayne Bay in Miami, Florida that will be in effect for just over three hours.
+This proposed rule involves establishing a temporary safety zone, as described in paragraph 34(g) of the Instruction, on the waters of Tampa Bay in St. Petersburg, Florida that will be enforced for less than two hours.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.